uhppoted/uhppoted-httpd/README.md

 system based on UHPPOTE TCP/IP controllers.
 It is intended to supplement the existing command line tools and application integrations.

+**SECURITY NOTICE**

+Versions _v0.8.8 and earlier have a bug in the authentication logic that allows a deleted user to log in unless the system has been restarted.
+This has been fixed in:
+- the _main_ branch
+- the (as yet unreleased) version v0.8.9
+- the latest _ghcr.io_ _Docker_ image

+1. If you're running _uhppoted-httpd_ as a console application, please either
+   - Restart _uhppoted-httpd_
+   - Clone the repository and build an updated version with the fix

+2. If you're running _uhppoted-httpd_ as a service/daemon, please either
+   - Restart the _uhppoted-httpd_ service/daemon
+   - Clone the repository and build an updated version with the fix

+3. If you're running a Docker image, please update to the latest version on ghcr.io

 ## Status

 Supported operating systems: